-A very kind man from the bus company (turismo mer) told us not to worry and that there was space.
+A very kind man from the bus company (turismo mer) told me not to worry and that there was space.
 We didn’t need proof or ID, just names.
 A lesser man would have boarded as Michael Mouse, but I was honest and wrote our names correctly.

-Panic over, we settled in to a slightly uncomfortable trip to Puno.
-We stopped in Andahuaylillas, where we made up for our lack of breakfast with rice, potatoes and veg from a street vendor.
-4 soles each, less than a quid.
-It was nice, and as we ate it a group of young boys started kicking a flat foot ball near us and speaking Spanish to us.
+Panic over, I settled in to a slightly uncomfortable trip to Puno.
+It stopped in Andahuaylillas, where I made up for lack of breakfast with rice, potatoes and veg from a street vendor.
+4 soles, less than a quid.
+It was nice, and as I ate it a group of young boys started kicking a flat foot ball near us and speaking Spanish to me.
 Not wanting to seem rude, I gave my best ‘no hablo espanol’ and they started listing countries.

 Then we trundled to Sicuani, where they have an alpaca farm and lunch is included.
-The noodles and quinoa soup were nice, and as it was a buffet we had seconds.
+The noodles and quinoa soup were nice, and as it was a buffet I had seconds.
 3 Peruvians played music in the corner while we ate, it was a nice setting.

+Then we went through Juriaca but didn’t stop.
 Finally, just after 5pm, after 12 hours of travel, we came to Puno.
 Resting peacefully on the edge of Lake Titicaca, it is the unofficial gateway between Peru and Bolivia.
-I had managed to get hold of Edgar Adventures and I was assured they would meet us in Puno after an arduous conversation with a clueless lady.
+I had managed to get hold of Edgar Adventures and I was assured they would meet me in Puno after an arduous conversation with a clueless lady.

 True to their word, they were waiting for me.
 I got into a taxi amongst manic traffic and headed to Qelqatani Hotel, where I would be for 1 night.
 I paid Edgar Adventures who assured me my taxi would be waiting at 6.30am for a 7am bus.
 She also said the tickets would be behind reception at 7pm for me.